St Andrews Lakes in Kent: Everything you need to know

 Everyone is scattered across the venue.
 Some are out on the water with kayaks, pedalos, paddleboards, at the Aqua Park, or chilling on the beach or at the café.

-Besides water-based activities, there is also rock-climbing.
-And a spa!
+Besides water-based activities, there is also rock-climbing, ziplining, archery and a spa.

 Everything at St Andrews has major appeal.
 But for me, nothing held more allure than the kayaks lying at the water’s edge.
 They were definitely singing “C’mon on over!”